-Pacemakers also can monitor and record your heart's electrical activity and heart rhythm.
-Newer pacemakers can monitor your blood temperature, breathing rate, and other factors and adjust your heart rate to changes in your activity.
+- Newer pacemakers also can monitor your blood temperature, breathing, and other factors and adjust your heart rate to changes in your activity.

 A pacemaker is a small device that's placed in the chest or abdomen to help control abnormal heart rhythms.
 This device uses electrical pulses to prompt the heart to beat at a normal rate.

 Pacemakers are used to treat arrhythmias (ah-RITH-me-ahs).
 Arrhythmias are problems with the rate or rhythm of the heartbeat.
 During an arrhythmia, the heart can beat too fast, too slow, or with an irregular rhythm.

 A heartbeat that's too fast is called tachycardia (TAK-ih-KAR-de-ah).
 A heartbeat that's too slow is called bradycardia (bray-de-KAR-de-ah).

 During an arrhythmia, the heart may not be able to pump enough blood to the body.
 This can cause symptoms such as fatigue (tiredness), shortness of breath, or fainting.
 Severe arrhythmias can damage the body's vital organs and may even cause loss of consciousness or death.